Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-10-feature-ranking_methods.md

 Based on my experimentation with many methods and I found handfull of methods that are really robust that can help you identify the signals trapped in the noise.
 Let's begin!!!

-#### Pearson Correlation: The Engineer's First Diagnostic Tool

 # Pearson Correlation

 ## 1. What is it?

-Pearson Correlation is one of the simplest and most widely used feature-ranking methods.
-It quantifies the strength and direction of a linear relationship between a predictor variable and a target variable.

-The Pearson coefficient ranges from:
+Pearson Correlation is a statistical technique used to measure the strength and direction of a **linear relationship** between a feature and a target variable.
+The correlation coefficient ranges from **-1 to +1**, where positive values indicate that the target increases as the feature increases, negative values indicate an inverse relationship, and values close to zero indicate little or no linear dependency.

-- +1 : Perfect positive relationship
-- 0 : No linear relationship
-- -1 : Perfect negative relationship

-Features with larger absolute correlation values are considered more influential on the target.
+For feature ranking, variables are ranked based on the absolute correlation coefficient, with larger values indicating stronger influence on the target.

 ---

 ## 2. Mathematical Foundation

-The Pearson correlation coefficient is defined as:

-$$
+\[
 r_{XY} =
 \frac{
 \sum_{i=1}^{n}(X_i-\bar X)(Y_i-\bar Y)